-In this blog we’ll take a trip along the scenic Tamar Valley line from Gunnislake to Plymouth.
-We’ll stop off along the way at Calstock and the Bere Peninsula.
-Then journey on past the Dockyard and Devonport until finally, we’ll roll sedately into Plymouth station.
+In this blog, we take a trip along the scenic Tamar Valley line from Gunnislake to Plymouth, stopping off along the way at Calstock and the Bere Peninsula.
+The journey takes us past the Dockyard and Devonport until finally, the train rolls sedately into Plymouth station.

 Welcome to Gunna’s Stream

 Until 1820, the old mining village of Gunnislake was known as Williams Town, after the wealthy Williams family of Scorrier who owned the nearby Old Mine.
 It was renamed Gunnislake after a copper mine that opened in 1796 and its stream that ran from the nearby downs into the River Tamar.
 Gunnis is a misinterpretation of the Cornish word for an open mine working ‘gunna’.
 And ‘lacu’ or ‘lake’ is an alternative word for stream in Old English.
 So, the origin of the name is Old English: a personal name + lacu, meaning Gunna’s stream

 Despite the Old English origins of its name, Gunnislake lies just across New Bridge on the Cornish side.
 It’ll also the starting point for the 15-mile long Tamar Valley Line rail adventure.

 New Bridge at Gunnislake is a Scheduled Ancient Monument and was built in 1520.
 Despite its peaceful, rural setting, it was once the site of a bloody civil battle:

 In 1644 Parliamentarian forces faced off against the Royalists.
 Whilst both sides suffered losses, the Royalists were defeated with some 200 men either killed or taken prisoner.
 One can almost imagine the cries of bloodied and dying men as they fell from its high parapet into the waters below.